 April 2.
 The latest Archdruid post, Riddles in the Dark, puts together a lot of important insights:

 1) Certain nations feed off the labor and resources of the rest of the world.
 2) The citizens of these nations need to be paid off or distracted, or they will violently revolt.
 The Romans called this "bread and circuses".
 3) One of the big ways we are paid off is through extremely high wages.
-I would add, we mistake these for low wages because the Beast immediately steals this money back from us through rent and interest, so we need extremely high wages to not be homeless.
+I would add, we mistake these for low wages because the cost of living is so high, especially housing.
 Instead of pitying Africans who live on a dollar a day, we should ask, "What if our society was set up so that we could live on a dollar a day, and still make $15 an hour?"

 4) Because our wages are so high, human labor is the limiting factor in the size and growth of businesses and other money-based systems.
 So economists view efficiency and productivity in terms of how much stuff is done per unit of human labor.
 This leads to insanity like industrial agriculture, which wastes massive amounts of energy and physical resources, destroys topsoil, and produces unhealthful food, but allows one farmer to work hundreds of acres.